Tips for proofreading PDFs

 I used Publisher to create the stamps, but you could use any software with a drawing tool.
 Set up each stamp on a separate page.
 Once you’ve drawn all your stamps convert the file into a PDF.

-Want to Use the Stamps that I've Already Created?
+Want to use the stamps that I've already created?

 To access your copies of my stamps, click here – there's no charge.
 If you're using PDF-XChange (I'd recommend you do so), make sure you select the stamps labelled "XChange".

 Note: Please note that my stamps are based on proofreading symbols as defined by BS 5261-2 (2005).
 If you are working outside the UK, not all of the symbols may conform to those you are used to working with.

 For installation instructions, and some useful tips, see my article Installation Instructions for Proofreading Stamps.